per1234/ino-troubleshooting/compiling.md

 ---
 #### `'import' does not name a type`
 This is caused by trying to compile a Processing sketch as an Arduino sketch.
-Arduino sketches sometimes come with companion Processing sketches, and Processing sketches even have the .pde sketch supported for Arduino sketches.
-However, Processing sketches are program that run on a computer, not an Arduino board, and must be used with the [Processing IDE](https://processing.org/).
+Arduino sketches sometimes come with companion Processing sketches, and Processing sketches even have the `.pde` file extension supported for Arduino sketches.
+However, Processing sketches are programs that run on a computer, not an Arduino board, and must be used with the [Processing IDE](https://processing.org/).

 ---